MUVI

 The temporary exhibition hall presents the exhibition “One hundred and fifty of 15,000.
 Villena, an ethnographic look”, which illustrates the collective memory of Villena between 1858 and 1958.
 The exhibition begins with the arrival of the railroad in 1858, marking the beginning of economic modernization and industrialization, highlighting the export agriculture, wine, alcohol, furniture, chairs and footwear.
 The old aristocracy and the rising bourgeoisie were the main beneficiaries.
 These elements, together with the importance of water, constitute the identity symbols of contemporary Villena.

-MUVI’s museographic approach transforms the visit into an educational and exciting experience.
+The museographic approach of the Villena Museum transforms the visit into an educational and exciting experience.
 Each room and exhibit is designed to interact with visitors, offering multiple levels of information and forms of interaction.
-This not only preserves and presents the history of Villena, but also actively involves the public, making the MUVI a museographic reference at local, regional and state level.
+This not only preserves and presents the history of Villena, but also actively involves the public, making the Museum of Villena a museographic reference at local, regional and state level.